 Functionality

-The FORMAT_NUMBER function converts a numeric value into a string representation based on a specified format code.
+The FORMAT_NUMBER function converts a numeric value into a string based on a format code you enter in the value field.
+Use it on numeric attributes such as price or weight.

 Return value